 The exponential growth formula is used to calculate the future value [P(t)] of an amount given initial value [P0] given some rate of growth [r] over some period of time [t].

 This formula is absolutely core to understanding compound interest.
-It can be used for so many things too!
+It can be used for anything that is growing exponentially!
 Try entering any numbers in to see their value:

 So what do these variable means?